Skip to main content

 TagsApplied tags

-1. In export settings, find Fields or Columns
+1. In export settings, open Fields or Columns

-For client reports: Include Date, Project, Description, Duration, and Earnings.
-Exclude internal fields like Billable status.
+Client report.
+Date, Project, Description, Duration, Earnings.
+Skip internal fields like Billable status.

 2. Find Custom Fields or Add Column